bihealth/sodar-core/docs/source/dev_project_app.rst

     your site, you **must** use this mixing instead of the original one in Django.
 ``LoggedInPermissionMixin``
     Ensure correct redirection of users on no permissions.
+Can also be used to customize messages displayed to the user.
 ``ProjectPermissionMixin``
     Provides a ``Project`` object for permission checking based on URL kwargs.
 ``ProjectContextMixin``